pomelo-io/pomelo-bounties-contract/README.md

 - **authority**: `hunter_user_id`

-Hunter forfeits the bounty and puts the bounty into `open` state
+Hunter forfeits the bounty, puts the bounty into `open` state and removes himself from the list of applicants

 > Bounty state must be "started"